Municipal Engineering Fundamentals for Non-Engineers

 Who Should Attend?

-- Individuals in the Public Works Management Institute (PWMI) certificate program
+- Individuals enrolled in the Public Works Management Institute (PWMI) or anyone seeking a foundational understanding of municipal systems.

 Course Outline